Queer History Walks 2025 Select Weekends

 Sunday, June 29, 4 pm

-Join us for a free walking tour exploring the rich queer history of the Whitney Museum’s neighborhood.
-This walk will bring visitors to select historical sites that once provided a place to find and create queer community.
-From the Hudson River piers to the clubs, visitors are invited to consider their connection to the changing landscape of the neighborhood that the Whitney now occupies, as well as the city’s history.
+Join us for a free walking tours exploring the rich queer history of the Whitney Museum’s neighborhood.
+These walks bring visitors to select historical sites that once provided a place to find and create queer community.
+From the Hudson River piers to the neighborhood nightclubs, visitors are invited to consider their connection to the Meatpacking District's changing landscape and the city’s history.

 Outdoor events are weather dependent and subject to cancellation or being moved indoors should conditions require.
 Any changes to event plans will be noted online.